thecoolesttiffani/thecoolesttiffani/README.md

 🏆 Drank all my water today

-🏆 Professional people person pretending not to be intimidated
+🏆 Pretending not to be intimidated